0xbythesecond/Azure-Firewall/README.md

 - Terminate both Remote Desktop sessions.  <br />

-  >**Note**: You have successfully deployed and configured Azure Firewall, created a default route, set up application and network rules, and tested the firewall's effectiveness.
+  >**Note**: You have successfully deployed and configured Azure Firewall, created a default route, set up the application and network rules, and tested the firewall's effectiveness.
 Remember to clean up any unused resources to avoid unexpected costs.

 Clean up resources:
 Remove the resource group "AZ500LAB08" using PowerShell in the Azure Cloud Shell by running the following command: